dmak/jaxb-xew-plugin/README.md

 `-Xxew ... -episode <file>`

-This will trigger episode plugin after Xew plugin and episode file will be correctly generated.
+This will trigger episode plugin _after_ Xew plugin and episode file will be correctly generated.

 ### `fluent-api` and `value-constructor` plugins

-These plugins should be activated after Xew plugin:
+These plugins should be activated _after_ Xew plugin:

 `-Xxew ... -Xfluent-api -Xvalue-constructor`

 Otherwise (if they are activated before) Xew plugin cannot revert/complement the changes they made and compile-time error is guaranteed.

+### `setters` plugin

+These plugin should be activated _before_ Xew plugin due to problem described in [issue#15](https://github.com/dmak/jaxb-xew-plugin/issues/15):

+`-Xsetters -Xxew ...`

 ### Ant task